spokestack/spokestack.io/content/docs/React Native/getting-started.md

 <details>
   <summary>iOS details</summary>

+First, set your iOS deployment target in XCode to 13.0.

 ### Edit Podfile

 Before running `pod install`, make sure to make the following edits.

 react-native-spokestack makes use of relatively new APIs only available in iOS 13+.
 Make sure to set your deployment target to iOS 13 at the top of your Podfile:

-Also set your deployment target to 13.0 in your XCode project.

 ```ruby
 platform :ios, '13.0'